Module Reference¶

 src/config.py — Configuration & Validation¶

-What it does: Loads all environment variables at import time and validates every required variable is present and non-empty.
-If anything is missing, the program fails immediately with a clear error before making any API call.
+What it does: Loads all environment variables at import time, validates every required variable is present and non-empty, and constructs the CAMPAIGNS list that drives the entire sync.

 Key behaviors: